Preparing Pilots and Maintainers

 Using simulation means reduced impact on aircraft availability since the jets aren’t taken off the flying schedule for the majority of training tasks.
 This also allows maintainers to engage in a variety of maintenance tasks to ensure they are proficient before servicing the jet.

 Training that Evolves with the Mission

-After graduating from the schoolhouse training at any of the three locations – Eglin Air Force Base, Luke Air Force Base, or MCAS Beaufort – both pilots and maintainers remain in a continuous learning environment with access to all training courseware, applications and deployable training devices to keep their training up-to-date and sharp.
-International training will expand significantly in the coming years, as training facilities in the U.K., Italy, Australia, Israel, Norway, South Korea and Japan begin to stand up in 2017 and 2018.
+After graduating from the schoolhouse training at any of the eight locations, pilots and maintainers remain in a continuous learning environment with access to all training courseware, applications and deployable training devices to keep their training up-to-date and sharp.
+International training will continue to expand significantly in the next five years, as additional training facilities stand up in the U.K., Italy, Australia and the Netherlands.
+New sites stand ups will also occur in Denmark and Belgium.